CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

 	![](./images/lab2-04-29.png)

-	> *By selecting these two columns, a transformation will be applied to join to the **DimProductSubcategory** table, and then include these columns.
-The **DimProductCategory** column is, in fact, another related table in the data source.*
+	> **Note:** By selecting these two columns, a transformation will be applied to join to the **DimProductSubcategory** table, and then include these columns.
+The **DimProductCategory** column is, in fact, another related table in the data source.

-	> *Query column names must always be unique.
+	> **Note:** Query column names must always be unique.
 If left checked, this checkbox would prefix each column with the expanded column name (in this case **DimProductSubcategory**).
-Because it’s known that the selected column names don’t collide with column names in the **Product** query, the option is deselected.*
+Because it’s known that the selected column names don’t collide with column names in the **Product** query, the option is deselected.

 11. Notice that the transformation resulted in the addition of two columns, and that the **DimProductSubcategory** column has been removed.